Anushka0805/Sign_Language_Classification/README.md

 # Sign Language Classification
 Welcome to our project.
-The main motivation behind this project is the benefits it provides by bridging the gaps in communication.
+The main motivation behind this project is the benefits it provides by bridging the gaps in communication for people with hearing or speech related disabilities.
+The project aims to successfully translate input images of sign language gestures to the respective alphabets or numbers.

 ![American Sign Language](/outputs/asl.png)

-We used a dataset containing sign language gestures (https://www.kaggle.com/ahmedkhanak1995/sign-language-gesture-images-dataset) from Kaggle.
+We used a dataset (https://www.kaggle.com/ahmedkhanak1995/sign-language-gesture-images-dataset) from Kaggle.
 It consists of various American Sign Language gestures.
 It adds up to 55500 images belonging to **37 classes** of alphabets and numbers.
+The model has also been successfully implemented on Streamlit, an open source Python library which is used for building custom web apps and deploying machine learning models.

 - We used the images in the folder called 'Gesture Image Pre-Processed Data' which consists of masked and preprocessed images of dimensions (50,50,3)
 - The data was split into necessary parts; training, validation and testing, so that the model can be evaluated correctly.